kadamwhite/talks/2015/sideprojects-empirejs/sideprojects-empirejs.md

 </div>
 <br>

-<small>*Sketchbook pages by [Emily Garfield](http://www.emilygarfield.com)*</small>
+<small><br>*Sketchbook pages by [Emily Garfield](http://www.emilygarfield.com)*</small>

 ???
 To extend the art studio metaphore, it's almost self-evident that an artist, for example, keeps a sketchbook.
 It's part of their art practice.
+It's part of their *job*.

 We work in a creative field, and it's bizarre to me that we don't make more time within our jobs to sketch, to practice, and to grow.

+We can do so without compromising our "day jobs" -- and the work we do will make our companies, and our community, stronger.

 ---